 About RLV Blog

 My name is Dan and this is where I share tips and thoughts on computers and development.
-I've been a computer enthusiast for 20 years, working as a computer/network technician as well as a games, software & web developer.
-Currently I work at Sigma Worklife as developer specialized in SharePoint, Office 365 and Azure.
+I've been a computer enthusiast for 20+ years, working as a computer/network technician as well as a games, software & web developer.
+Currently I work at Nexer Worklife specialized in SharePoint, Office 365 and Azure development.
 In my spare time I also make PC utilities that can be downloaded from RL Vision.
 You can read more about me here.-

 Recent Posts